Dresovense/orange3-textable/docs/doc/partitioning_segmentations.rst

     :align: center
     :alt: Example usage of widget Select

-Figure 1: Excluding short words with widget :doc:`Select <widgets/select>`.
+Figure 1: Excluding short words with widget :doc:`Select <select>`.

 In the example of :ref:`figure 1 <partitioning_segmentations_fig1>`,
 the widget is configured to exclude all incoming segments containing no